 Often patients with cancer need someone with a sympathetic ear.
-They won’t find a better listener than Lydia Allerheiligen, a volunteer at the Cancer Therapy & Research Center.
+They won’t find a better listener than Lydia Allerheiligen, a volunteer at the UT Health San Antonio MD Anderson Cancer Center.

 Lydia has beaten cancer not once, but twice.
 She understands what patients are going through as they face treatment.
 And, she has experienced the grief of losing loved ones.

 “Everyone has a story to tell,” Lydia says of patients.
 “They are looking for someone to talk to.
 They want to have hope.
 They want to live through the experience.”